farid-temuri/CoachFinder/README.md

 # Welcome, fellow.
 Let me introduce to my project it has:
-1. Vue 3 under the hood
+1. Vue 3
 2. VueX for global state management
 3. Vue-router to route the routs
 4. Plenty components for pages, for global usage, plain components
 5. That's it what else you need?